When to Tell Your Boss You Re Interviewing for Another Job

 Negotiating Notice, Exit Logistics, and Mobility Considerations

-Standard professional notice is typically two weeks for many roles, but senior, client-facing, or global mobility-heavy positions often require longer periods.
+Standard professional notice is typically two weeks for many roles, but senior, client-facing or global mobility-heavy positions often require longer periods.
 For expatriates, visa transfer windows and relocation schedules can require earlier notice to coordinate travel and support.
-Review your employment contract and local labor laws to understand mandatory notice requirements and any implications for benefits, stock vesting, or bonus payout.
+Review your employment contract and local labour laws to understand mandatory notice requirements and any implications for benefits, stock vesting or bonus payout.

 Be aware that certain payouts may be forfeited if you resign before a bonus period or vesting milestone.
 If those payments matter, factor them into your resignation timing.
 For global moves, consider tax residency implications of your final date of employment and any cross-border payment timing.

-If you want help crafting a transition roadmap that aligns notice periods with visa deadlines and tax timing, personalized support is available if you’d like to build a transition roadmap with confidential coaching.
+If you’d like help crafting a transition roadmap that aligns notice-periods with visa deadlines and tax timing, personalised support is available if you’d like to build a transition roadmap with confidential coaching.

 Interviewing discreetly requires tactical thinking, particularly when working across time zones or planning international moves.